 Developmental courses provide underprepared students an opportunity to gain the skills and knowledge necessary to attempt college-level coursework.
 They are intended for students who have had no background in a subject (e.g., biology and physics), inadequate preparation in a subject (e.g., English, mathematics, reading), or have been away from school and need review.
+Credit hours earned in developmental courses, excluding UNIV 101 and 102, cannot apply toward degree requirements.

-The following are developmental courses.
-Their descriptions are found in the "Course Description" section of this catalog, beginning on page 134.
+The Department of Developmental Education offers the following courses.
+Their descriptions are found in the "Course Description" section of this catalog, beginning on page 133.

 BIOL 099 Fundamental Biology

 ENGL 095 Basic Writing 1: Mechanics

 ENGL 097 Reading Development 1

 ENGL 098 Reading Development 2

 ENGL 099 Basic Writing 2: Paragraphs and Essays

 MATH 099 Fundamental Mathematics

 PHYS 099 Fundamental Physics

-PHYS 099 Fundamental Physics

 UNIV 101 Academic Development Skills

 UNIV 102 Personal Development Skills

-Academic Policies and Information
+Academic Policies and Information Academic Integrity

-Academic Integrity